#1 Nurses don’t wear latex

 His eyes travel up and down my body, a frown appearing on his face.
 “You don’t look like a nurse,” he says, his gaze settling on my boobs.
 Damn me for wearing a low-cut top today.

 “What does a nurse look like?”
-I ask Tobias, giving him the benefit of the doubt.
+I ask Sven, giving him the benefit of the doubt.
 Surely he’s not going to say something douchy.
 We only met ten minutes ago, after all.
 We were both standing in line to get a coffee and now we’re sitting at a table together.
 I’m already starting to regret agreeing to let him pay for my cappuccino and sitting down with him.
 Sure, he’s cute, but he hasn’t looked up from my neckline for a full minute now.

 “I don’t know,” he says, his eyes finally spanning back up to my face.
 “Purple hair and a nose ring isn’t exactly what I imagine a nurse looking like.”
 He grins.
 “Or well, not a nurse in a hospital.
 You look more like porn nurse, actually.”